 University of Helsinki

 2. Other students

-Some of the courses are also offered through the Open Universities against payment.
+Some of the courses are also offered through selected Open Universities against payment.
 Persons who are not registered students at member universities can apply to those courses using the Open University channel.
-Please check the availability of this study channel on the web page of the course that you are interested in
+Please check the availability of this study channel on the web page of the course that you are interested in.

 When to apply?